sumadithya/rice/README.md

 + 2. Copy them to your own user, I reccomend the former since you do not have to backup your files

 ### Dependencies
-i3-gaps polybar ranger vim neofetch
+i3-gaps polybar ranger vim neofetch zathura zathura-djvu zathura-pdf-mupdf

 #### New User - Reccomended
 This will allow you to test the configuration without having to backup your current one